synman/webcamd/README.md

 Specify `/?stream` to stream, `/?snapshot` for a picture, or `/?info` for statistics and configuration information.

 You can rotate the encoded image for all clients using the `--rotate` command line option (adds overhead at the encoder) and/or you can also specify on a per stream basis with the `&rotate=` querystring option (`/?stream&rotate=#` or `/?snapshot&rotate=#`) which offloads the rotation to the client session thread.

-`--encodewait` and `--streamwait` can be used to rebalance the priority of encoding vs streaming.

 `/?info` produces a json document that shows various information about the state of the encoder and active streams, as well as the active configuration.
 ```
 {